realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 Android API evolves, Godot module evolves, benefiting from both is about sharing, wrapping both is a matter of knowledge.

+I hope in the future, mobile modules will be easier to implement in Godot (it's wrapper and API code).

 ### How?
 You need a DEX and JAR viewer like [JADX](https://github.com/skylot/jadx)